 I have written a bit about the Void (here, here, and here).
 I’ll leave you to check those out if you wish.
 I don’t mean to sound like Morpheus, but the Void is everywhere.
 It’s all around you.
 It’s every place and occasion where we are confronted by the truth of our nothingness.
 Anyone can perceive it.
 It does not take an act of faith to see and experience it.
 It takes an act of faith to transcend it, and not everyone succeeds at transcending it.
 The Void is our absolute ontological poverty, and any experience can be an entry point into its realization.

 Forgive me if I’m unable to narrate it for you, but in recent months the Void has been my new ‘internal’ address, its gaping maw beneath me like a spectral Dementor consuming every thought.
 The Void is existential bankruptcy, a foreclosure upon life’s promises from the inside out, where the difference between life and death is nominal and the two words name the same emptiness.
 I’ve been in dark places before, but always in sight of life’s light at the entrance of the cave, a light that illuminated the Void’s insides.
-The Void imposed itself from without.
-Now it emerged from within me.
+The Void has imposed itself from without; now it emerged from within me.
 I want to call it a ‘presence’, but it’s more like the presence of absence, on the inside.
 Its depths immeasurable.
 Its appetite insatiable.
 Its silence absolute.
 The will to live evaporates.

 Not long ago, unable to sleep, I rose and went to the living room sofa.
 I don’t how long I laid there praying the Jesus Prayer.
-Crying out Groping for a reason to wish the world’s continuing existence, or mine in it.
+Crying out groping for a reason to wish the world’s continuing existence, or mine in it.
 Hours perhaps.
 But they were empty words without any apparent effect.
 I went between the Jesus Prayer and repeating “I know my Father loves me” over and over, just out of habit.
-I don’t know if I was dreaming or I was just awake but lost in the darkness of the experience.
-I was suspended in pure darkness, utterly alone.
+I don’t know if I was dreaming or if I was just awake but lost in the darkness of the experience.
+But I was suspended in pure darkness, utterly alone.
 I was embodied but couldn’t make out my own limbs.
 All I did was repeat the Jesus Prayer.

 At some point the faintest light appeared at a great distance.
 I gravitated toward it.
 As I approached it, it took the shape of the Cross.
 When I say it was a light, I don’t mean it emanated its own light.
 Its light was different.
 As I got up to it, I saw it was simply a mirror, a cross-shaped mirror.
 It had no thickness at all.
 It was pure surface, in the shape of the Cross.
 I could make out the darkness all around it still.
 But there the cross-shaped mirror remained in front of me.
-I couldn’t look behind it, and I couldn’t turn my back on it.
+I couldn’t look behind it, and I couldn’t turn my back to it.
 As I turned to move in a different direction, it maintained its position in front of me.

 More amazingly, it was a mirror that reflected where I was.
 When I looked at it I saw myself and my surroundings reflected.
 To look at it was not to look through it or into it.
 Rather, it was to see all else by means of it.
 All I saw in it was myself and my surroundings.
 “But how’s a mirror reflect anything in the dark?
 That’s not possible.”
 Obviously.
-Stand in front your bathroom mirror at night and turn the light now.
+Stand in front your bathroom mirror at night and turn the light off.
 You see nothing.
 This was like that, except with the lights out the mirror still reflected clearly, perceivably, all that was there.
 “I’m in complete darkness here.
 I can’t touch anything and I’m not touched by anything.
 There is nothing in this Void with me.
 So whence the reflection?”
 But as I looked at this mirror, my own reflection and the reflection of the entirety of the space I was in became clearly perceivable, and what I saw was a beautiful, sunny day.
 Blue skies above, the birds I visit every day in my backyard, my garden flowers, my favorite chair, and a healthy looking me, a contented me, staring back from the reflection.
 It was my reflection to be sure, not a vision of me somewhere else, for if I moved, or raised my right hand, or stepped back or forward – all my movements were perfectly reflected in the mirror.
 But none of the despair of life I felt was in my reflected face that I viewed.
 If I looked slightly left or right of the mirror – all was a consuming blackness.
 The only thing to see, and the only way to see it, was to stare at the cross-shaped mirror.
 There was no viewing the world around me directly.
 Things were only perceivable when perceived indirectly as reflected in the Cross.
 So the light that came from the Cross which I saw from a distance was the sunlight of my own surroundings reflected in the Cross.
 The Cross was just telling me what was there.

 This is the opposite of how we typically view the Cross.
 We can easily imagine our surrounding world with us, nature, and other people all fully present as our lived experience.
 Then we plant the Cross over top this vision, and it’s the Cross in this context that is a black and ugly thing, a cross-shaped horror which, you might say, introduces the Void into the real world.
 In this case you can get a moment’s distraction from the horror of the Cross by looking away to the real world around.
 My experience in the Void through this night was the opposite.
 My body, and the whole world I was apparently in, were a horror of darkness, a consuming Void, on their own, and it was the Cross that brought the world to light and relation.